metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 After a configurable amount of time (currently 10 days), anyone can trigger proposal finalization.
-In finalization, autocrat checks if the TWAP of the pass market is higher than the TWAP of the fail market, and if it is executes the SVM instruction, finalizes the pass market, and reverts the fail market.
+In finalization, autocrat checks if the TWAP of the pass market is higher than the TWAP of the fail market.
+If it is, it executes the SVM instruction, finalizes the pass market, and reverts the fail market.
-Otherwise, it marks the proposal as failed, finalizes the fail market, and reverts the pass market.
+If it isn't, it marks the proposal as failed, finalizes the fail market, and reverts the pass market.

 <div style="text-align: center;">